chef-cft/dca_workshop/README.md

 6. Assign additional control(s) (depending on time) for all participants to 'Detect and Correct'.
 Work the room helping individuals as needed.
 At the end of the allotted time (suggestion: 15-20 minutes per control) go through the solution as a group

-7. Have the participants apply the full DevSec fix cookbook to their node
+7. Have the participants apply a full DevSec hardening cookbook to their node, aka add it to their runlist, and watch all the lovely things it fixes.

 ## Setup
 1. Spin-up a standard BJC environment.
 It is recommended you spin up the instance at least 1 full day before the workshop is scheduled for shakeout and configuration activities.
 When you spin up the instance make sure and extend the hours lifetime of the instance to be up past the estimated time of completion for the workshop.